LLusvarghi/MoReV2X/README.md

 # MoReV2X - A New Radio (NR) Vehicular Communication Module for ns-3
-MoReV2X is a ns-3 module for the simulation of sub-6 GHz NR-V2X communications.
+MoReV2X is a simulator of sub-6 GHz NR-V2X communications based on ns-3.
 The implementation of MoReV2X is focused on NR-V2X Mode 2, the distributed access strategy allowing the direct data exchange between vehicles.
 The MoReV2X module is backward compatible and implements LTE-V2X Mode 4.